matthiasbeyer/diary/README.md

     sudo make install
     ```

-   This will copy the binary to /usr/local/bin.
-To use a different path,
-   change the `INSTALL_DIR` variable in the makefile.
-You can undo this
-   with `sudo make uninstall`.

-4. Run the diary with the folder for the text files as first argument:
-    ```
-    diary ~/.diary
-    ```

    By default this will copy the binary to /usr/local/bin.
 To use a different
    path prefix, type `sudo make --PREFIX=/usr install` to use /usr/bin for example.
    You can uninstall diary with `sudo make uninstall`.

+4. Run the diary, with the folder for the text files as first argument:
+    ```
+    diary ~/.diary
+    ```

+   Instead of this, you can also set the environment variable `DIARY_DIR`
+   to the desired directory.
+If both an argument and the environment
+   variable are given, the argument takes precedence.

    The text files in this folder will be named 'yyyy-mm-dd'.